kubernetes/community/contributors/devel/sig-architecture/api_changes.md

 In future Kubernetes versions:

-* if the feature progresses to stable status, the feature gate can be removed or be enabled by default.
+* if the feature progresses to beta or stable status, the feature gate can be removed or be enabled by default.
 * if the schema of the alpha field must change in an incompatible way, a new field name must be used.
 * if the feature is abandoned, or the field name is changed, the field should be removed from the go struct, with a tombstone comment ensuring the field name and protobuf tag are not reused: